If you're great at what you do, but not so great at getting new clients, check out this post to learn how to generate leads and land more clients.

 38. Syndicate Your Content

-Most business owners work hard to publish content regularly to their blog, which is awesome, but they don’t do much else other than share the links to their posts on social media.
+Most business owners work hard to publish content regularly to their blog, which is awesome, but they don’t do anything beyond sharing the links to their posts on social media.
 You can get a much bigger bang for your buck or return on your effort by syndicating your blog content across several media platforms.

 - Publish the original post to your blog and market it like crazy.